Colibri

 The different building blocks of the Colibri service include:

-1. The Telemedicine Relay (RTM): The RTM is a location selected by the authorities of a small village / city (e.g. mayor).
+The RTM is a location selected by the authorities of a small village / city (e.g. mayor).
 It includes a medical consultation room, where easy access is to (tele)medical services can be provided.
 It is equipped with digital devices (connected medical objects) and satellite telecommunication technologies, to ensure the transmission of health data in real time and in a secure way.
 The RTM can be positioned in order to serve up to a few villages.

-2. The Consultobus: The Consultobus is a vehicle equipped with a satellite antenna and a 3G/4G and Wi-Fi connection system) and medical devices able to provide the same level of service as those of an RTM.
+The Consultobus is a vehicle equipped with a satellite antenna and a 3G/4G and Wi-Fi connection system) and medical devices able to provide the same level of service as those of an RTM.
 It regularly visits small villages that are not equipped with a RTM.

 The Colibri service offers a portfolio of telemedicine solutions tailored to different user needs and allows to deliver full operational solutions both with the telemedicine products, broadband satellite telecommunication and medical teams trained to use the solutions.
-Those medical teams are composed of Liberal Nurses, digital advisors for telemedicine services named “BOSS” and “Doctors of Tomorrow”.
+These medical teams are composed of Liberal Nurses, digital advisors for telemedicine services named “BOSS” and “Doctors of Tomorrow”.

 Space Added Value